j-sokol/knapsack-problem/README.md

-# Knapsack Problem
+# 🎒 Knapsack Problem

-Bruteforce and simple heuristic impelentation of well known knapsack problem.
+Impelentation using various algorithms of well known knapsack problem.

+The algorithms are:

+- Bruteforce
+- simple heuristic
+- Dynamic programming

 In the end relative error of the heuristic is returned, also program outputs times how much it takes to calculate problem instance.